rafiusks/vtasker/project.md

 ### Public API Ecosystem (Week 9)
 - [ ] REST API Exposure
   - [ ] API key authentication
+      - [ ] Generate API keys for users
+          - [ ] Generate API keys for users
+      - [ ] Validate API keys on requests
+          - [ ] Validate API keys on requests
   - [ ] Rate limiting tiers
+      - [ ] Implement rate limiting based on API key
+          - [ ] Implement rate limiting based on API key
+      - [ ] Define different rate limits for different tiers
+          - [ ] Define different rate limits for different tiers
   - [ ] Webhook support
     - [ ] Issue created/updated events
+        - [ ] Trigger webhooks when issues are created or updated
+            - [ ] Trigger webhooks when issues are created or updated
     - [ ] Project archived events
+        - [ ] Trigger webhooks when projects are archived
+            - [ ] Trigger webhooks when projects are archived
   - [ ] OpenAPI documentation
+      - [ ] Generate OpenAPI documentation for the API
+          - [ ] Generate OpenAPI documentation for the API
   - [ ] Postman collection
+      - [ ] Create a Postman collection for the API
+          - [ ] Create a Postman collection for the API
   - [ ] API versioning strategy
+      - [ ] Implement API versioning (e.g., using URL path)
+          - [ ] Implement API versioning (e.g., using URL path)

 - [ ] CLI Tool
   - [ ] Create issues from command line
+      - [ ] Implement command to create issues
+          - [ ] Implement a command to create issues from the command line
   - [ ] Bulk import/export
+      - [ ] Implement commands to import and export issues in bulk
+          - [ ] Implement commands to import and export issues in bulk
   - [ ] Status dashboard
+      - [ ] Implement command to display a status dashboard
+          - [ ] Implement a command to display a status dashboard

 ### AI Integration (Week 10)
 - [ ] Core AI Features
   - [ ] Issue Description Enhancement
     - [ ] GPT-4 integration
+        - [ ] Integrate with GPT-4 API
+            - [ ] Integrate with the GPT-4 API
     - [ ] One-click "Improve Description"
+        - [ ] Add button to improve issue description using AI
+            - [ ] Add a button to improve the issue description using AI
     - [ ] Tone adjustment (technical/business)
+        - [ ] Allow users to adjust the tone of the description
+            - [ ] Allow users to adjust the tone of the description

   - [ ] Acceptance Criteria Generation
     - [ ] AI-generated checklist
+        - [ ] Generate a checklist of acceptance criteria using AI
+            - [ ] Generate a checklist of acceptance criteria using AI
     - [ ] Validation rules creation
+        - [ ] Generate validation rules using AI
+            - [ ] Generate validation rules using AI
     - [ ] Edge case suggestions
+        - [ ] Suggest edge cases using AI
+            - [ ] Suggest edge cases using AI

   - [ ] Auto-Tagging
     - [ ] Context-based labels
+        - [ ] Automatically tag issues based on their content
+            - [ ] Automatically tag issues based on their content
     - [ ] Priority prediction
+        - [ ] Predict issue priority using AI
+            - [ ] Predict issue priority using AI
     - [ ] Duplicate detection
+        - [ ] Detect duplicate issues using AI
+            - [ ] Detect duplicate issues using AI

 - [ ] AI Infrastructure
   - [ ] Prompt engineering pipeline
+      - [ ] Design and optimize prompts for AI models
+          - [ ] Design and optimize prompts for AI models
   - [ ] Response caching
+      - [ ] Cache AI responses to reduce latency and cost
+          - [ ] Cache AI responses to reduce latency and cost
   - [ ] Cost monitoring
+      - [ ] Monitor AI usage and costs
+          - [ ] Monitor AI usage and costs
   - [ ] Moderation system
     - [ ] Content filtering
+        - [ ] Filter AI-generated content for inappropriate language
+            - [ ] Filter AI-generated content for inappropriate language
     - [ ] Abuse detection
+        - [ ] Detect and prevent abuse of AI features
+            - [ ] Detect and prevent abuse of AI features

 - [ ] UI Integration
   - [ ] AI suggestion panels
+      - [ ] Display AI suggestions in panels
+          - [ ] Display AI suggestions in panels
   - [ ] "AI Assist" floating button
+      - [ ] Add a floating button to access AI features
+          - [ ] Add a floating button to access AI features
   - [ ] Approval workflow for AI changes
+      - [ ] Implement a workflow for approving AI-generated changes
+          - [ ] Implement a workflow for approving AI-generated changes
   - [ ] User opt-out preferences
+      - [ ] Allow users to opt out of AI features
+          - [ ] Allow users to opt out of AI features

 ---